"Darkness closes in. Will you stand against it - or lead this world to its bitter end?"

 Romance Sidequest: Various romance options for your main character are available, as in the previous games.

 Shield-Bearing Mook: In the same vein as the Cerberus Guardians in ME3.
 This emphasizes party teamwork - you can't punch through the shields even with magic, so you need to flank or disarm them.

 Shoddy Knockoff Product: In-Universe; Word of Godsays that "Hard in Hightown 2", the book next to Cassandra's maps, is an unauthorized sequel to Varric's original.
 The book had previously appeared in Varric's companion specific sidequest in Mark of the Assassin, where he was furious to discover someone ripping off his work, leading him to collect all the copies he could find at Chateau Haine so he could burn them.

 Stopped Numbering Sequels: Originally announced as Dragon Age III: Inquisition, the III was eventually dropped from the title.
 "DAIIII" as abbreviation was probably a bit awkward.

-War Is Hell: Many characters are shown being scarred by the events of the Thedas civil war.
-The first trailer shows the world on the verge of collapse, with a shell-shocked Varric standing amidst a field of dead.
+War Is Hell: Many characters are scarred by the events of the civil war.
+The first trailer shows the world on the verge of collapse, with a shell-shocked Varric standing amidst a field of dead in Crestwood.